 31st August 2005

-After a quick spin on Mad Mouse (#577) we made our way over to the interesting looking Jet Coaster (#578).
-The layout was simply a circuit of the water park area.
+After a quick spin on Mad Mouse (#577) we made our way over to Jet Coaster (#578), an interesting looking ride that made a wide circuit of the water park.
 The first half of the course included some good hills, although the second half was simply a slightly inclined descent back to the station; presumably the coaster would not have had enough energy to get back otherwise.
-Naturally I would have preferred a slightly higher lift hill rather than a dead spot at the end, but at least things were slightly better than the ride at Harmonyland.
+In an ideal world I'd have liked a slightly higher lift hill in place of the dead spot at the end, but the additional steel may well have been beyond what the park was willing to pay.

-We had a minor problem getting back to the train station was a potential issue which we had foreseen, as the park is not the sort of place taxi drivers congregate.
-In the end we walked into a museum next door where one of the staff was able to phone for the requisite vehicle, which arrived in a positively scary time of ninety seconds from the call.
-Either the rank must be right next door or he was already half way up the hill.
-Whatever the case, the efficiency was much appreciated by us both, with two more parks to visit before the end of the day.
+We had a minor problem getting back to the train station from the park, as we realised belatedly that the entrance is not the sort of place that taxi drivers congregate.
+We ended up walking into a museum nearby where one of the staff was able to phone for a vehicle, which arrived in an impressive ninety seconds from the call.
+We concluded that he must have been half way up the hill already, but whatever the case the efficiency was much appreciated by us both, as we had two more parks to get to before the end of our day.

 31st August 2005

-Portopialand is one of a small number of parks that I have wanted to visit since I first heard about it.
+Kobe Portopialand is one of a small number of parks that I have wanted to visit since I first heard about it.
 Initially there were only three reasons, namely two classic Schwarzkopf coasters and a Mack Bobsled.
 By the time of this trip, however, a fourth had hit the radar; the park was to close permanently at the end of the year as the land had been sold to IKEA.
 As such, it was now or never.
 That was why we disregarded fatigue in favour of taking the Kobe Port Liner railway to Minami Koen station, located directly in front of the park.

-We began our visit with the bobsled, Munich Autobahn (#579).
-I'd really been looking forward to this, and this is possibly why the whole thing seemed a bit underwhelming; it wasn't a bad ride by any means, but it was definitely the weakest of the six operating models in the world (and yes, I've now ridden them all!).
-Perhaps I'd have enjoyed it more were it not for the fact that my car was shuddering constantly; it felt almost as if there was a loose bearing somewhere.
+Our first stop was with the bobsled, named Munich Autobahn (#579).
+I'd really been looking forward to riding this, which might possibly explain why the whole thing seemed a bit underwhelming; it wasn't a bad ride by any means, but it was definitely the weakest of the six operating models in the world (and yes, I've now ridden them all!).
+Perhaps I'd have enjoyed it more were it not for the fact that my car was shuddering continuously; it felt almost as if there was a loose bearing somewhere.

-Fortunately the other coaster was in a totally different league, and it neatly rescued the day.
-BMRX (#581), a partially enclosed ride, featured a positively insane mid course drop that was easily the best of any coaster I've ridden in my career, especially when ridden from the back of the train.
+Fortunately the other coaster was in a totally different league.
+BMRX (#581) was built around an artificial mountain structure, and featured a positively superb mid course drop that was easily the best of any coaster I've ridden in my career, especially when ridden from the back of the train.
 Though the layout would have stood fine on its own, special effects with lighting and dry ice were utilised in the latter half of the course, enhancing what was already a upper echelon coaster.
 We rode four times, and might have ridden more had we not been hungry.
-This ride was thankfully rescued after the demise of Portopialand, and opened in late 2007 in England).
+(This ride was thankfully rescued after the demise of Portopialand, and reopened in late 2007 in England, albeit without its theming).

 Before eating I decided we should have another try at Munich Autobahn to see if our previous impressions had just caught it on a bad run.
-This time we were sitting towards the back of the train, and the vibration was much less noticeable, though still present.
+This time we were sitting towards the back of the train where the vibration was much less noticeable, though still present.
 While a definite improvement on earlier, I have to stick with my assessment that it was the weakest of all the bobsled coasters and therefore not something that will constitute a massive loss.

 31st August 2005